the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Representing _The Turing Way_

 We would LOVE people to give talks about the project or represent _The Turing Way_ in other ways!
+We have created a [promotion pack](https://github.com/alan-turing-institute/the-turing-way/tree/master/communications/promotion-pack) for you to reuse.
+You will find useful details about the project, a list of frequently asked questions, slide decks, and contact details.

 If you would like to do that please open an issue and ping @malvikasharan and @KirstieJane so that they can do their best to support you.